apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 -  scale.retry: How many times to attempt the scaling operation.
 Default = 2.

+Along with these global configurations following are the options that needs to be enabled to make a VM dynamically scalable

+-  Template from which VM is created needs to have Xen tools (for XenServer hosts) or VMware Tools (for VMware hosts) and while registering the template should be marked as Dynamically Scalable.

+-  Service Offering of the VM should have option Dynamic Scaling Enabled set to true.
+   By default when a Service Offering is created Dynamic Scaling Enabled is set to true.

+-  While deploying a VM, user or admin needs to mark Dynamic Scaling Enabled to true.
+   By default the value of Dynamic Scaling Enabled is set to true.

+If any of the above settings are false then VM cannot be configured as dynamically scalable.

 How to Dynamically Scale CPU and RAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To modify the CPU and/or RAM capacity of a virtual machine, you need to
 change the compute offering of the VM to a new compute offering that has
-the desired CPU and RAM values.
-You can use the same steps described
+the desired CPU and RAM values and Dynamic Scaling Enabled option set to true.
-above in `“Changing the Service Offering for a
+You can use the same steps described above in `“Changing the Service Offering for a
 VM” <#changing-the-service-offering-for-a-vm>`_, but skip the step where you
 stop the virtual machine.
 Of course, you might have to create a new
 compute offering first.